 Researchers are continuing to study the human toxicology of 1,4-dioxane to give the EPA the data they need to establish consistent standards and policies.
 Federal, state, and local regulatory agencies are requiring more testing of groundwater, surface, water, and drinking water supplies for 1,4-dioxane at many facilities and release sites.
 In addition, many industries and manufacturers are removing 1,4-dioxane from their processes and products, as well as developing better management practices to prevent its release to the environment.
 Moreover, new treatment technologies and approaches are being developed and tested to help clean up 1,4-dioxane contamination sites.

 In August 2020, New York adopted first-in-nation drinking water standards for 1,4-dioxane and approved a treatment standard.
 Scroll down for more.

 New York State has adopted the most protective method detection limit for 1,4-dioxane, setting the maximum contaminant level to be 1 part per billion (ppb).
-The new regulation requires public water systems in the state to regularly test and monitor for the PFOA, PFOS, and 1,4-dioxane, regardless of the municipality's size.
-The new regulation follows other actions taken by New York State in limiting the public’s exposure to PFOA and PFOS, such as investing millions to the State Superfund Program to install granular activated carbon filtration systems to successful remove the chemicals from impacted water supplies in several communities.
+The new regulation requires public water systems in the state to regularly test and monitor for PFOA, PFOS, and 1,4-dioxane, regardless of the municipality’s size.
+The new regulation follows other actions taken by New York State in limiting the public’s exposure to PFOA and PFOS, such as investing millions to the State Superfund Program to install granular activated carbon filtration systems to successfully remove the chemicals from impacted water supplies in several communities.
 This has resulted in water treatment projects totaling $150 million to plan, construct, and run the advanced treatment systems, and a plan to spend $700 million more in the next six years.